 Find Cheap Auto Insurance Quotes in Your Area

-Additionally, for drivers with one accident, MetLife was more expensive than many of its competitors.
+MetLife was more expensive than many of its competitors for drivers with one accident.
 In spite of this, the insurer's high quotes didn't make it an unrealistic option for most drivers.
 Rather, even for those who don't qualify for discounts, MetLife's rates are close enough to its competitors’ that certain drivers — like those looking to add specific coverage to their policies — may favor it.

 MetLife vs. Geico

 MetLife is more expensive than Geico for both full and minimum coverage car insurance.
 Moreover, Geico's rate increase after an accident was far more forgiving than MetLife's, which charged a six-month rate that was hundreds of dollars more expensive than Geico following one claim for bodily injury liability.

 The coverage options and discounts available from MetLife are mostly comparable to those offered by Geico.
 Drivers looking specifically for MetLife's custom sound equipment coverage won't find a similar coverage at Geico.
 Those who can reduce their rates with MetLife's affiliate discount will likely be drawn to the insurer.
 Otherwise, price will likely be the deciding factor for most drivers.

 MetLife car insurance features and coverages